ArnavMotwani/Shortcuts/index.md

 - This shortcut gets the latest headlines from The Verge (or any other source) and puts it on a widget
 - I modified an example widget from WidgetPack to make this shortcut.
 - To change the data source, change the rss feed link and change the title to whatever you want
+- Designed to be a 4x2 widget (however raise an issue on github if you want me to guide you in making a smaller widget out of it)

 *If you have a problem raise an issue on the GitHub repo (the link is on the left on desktop and above on mobile)*